Body

 Predorsal spine

-predorsal spine sits in front of the first spine (ray) of the
+The predorsal spine sits in front of the first spine (ray) of the dorsal fin.
+This pre-dorsal spine is characteristic of all the genera in Pygocentrus, Serrasalmus, Pristobrycon, and Pygopristis.

-Tail markings.
+Tail markings

 The caudal fin can take on different characteristics.
 They can all be very deeply prominent in having a black band or a band that is faded.
 It largely depends on the type of species, what type of damages the fin has suffered over the course of the fishes life and last, stress factors.
 Many of the Serrasalmus and Pristobrycon species have unique tail markings as shown below: